Skip to main content

 6. Blocked task dates update with blocker

-pushing deadline with a blocked task
+pushing due dates with a blocking task

 • Why use this: This keeps your roadmap realistic.
 If a prerequisite is delayed, this automation immediately shows you the ripple effect on downstream tasks, preventing impossible deadlines from remaining on the calendar

 • When to turn it off: You might want this off if you have strict, immovable deadlines for the final task regardless of upstream delays.
-In that case, you want to see the timeline compression (the "crunch") rather than having the system automatically extend the final due date
+In that case, you want to see the timeline compression rather than having the system automatically extend the final due date

 Did this answer your question?